 The Mayo family hunts are a family event, often including several generations who participate together in activities such as hunting, establishing camps, and processing harvested meat.
 Extended family members always share in the harvest.
 It is the Mayo's family tradition to share meat and equipment.
 If a family member or friend does not get enough meat during the season it is expected that the Mayo family will share their harvest with that person or household.
-For example, Blaine Mayo's mom always shares moose and caribou meat with her sister, mother, and elders.
+Blaine Mayo's mother always shares moose and caribou meat with her sister, mother, and elders.

-Blaine Mayo's great grandparents passed down their traditional subsistence lifestyle to their extended multi generational family.
+Blaine Mayo's great grandparents passed down their traditional subsistence lifestyle to their extended multi-generational family.
 It is this traditional subsistence lifestyle that Blaine Mayo wants to continue to pass on to his wife and children.
 Typically, the extended family harvests one moose per hunting season.
 The family never takes more than one moose or two caribou as a family per hunting season.

-The family utilizes a variety of subsistence resources such as berries, moose, caribou, bear, ptarmigan, fish and furbearers such as beaver, marten, fox, wolf, and lynx.
+The family utilizes a variety of subsistence resources such as berries, moose, caribou, bear, ptarmigan, fish, and furbearers such as beaver, marten, fox, wolf, and lynx.
 In addition to wildlife, berries, and fish resources provide a substantial nutritional need for the family, these activities also provide a significant social and family activity involving all members of the multiple Mayo households.
-Multiple generations will participate in the fall, winter, and spring hunting, trapping, fishing and processing activities together.
+Multiple generations will participate in the fall, winter, and spring hunting, trapping, fishing, and processing activities together.
 Approximately fifty percent of the Blaine Mayo family's meat comes from moose meat.
 Typically, wildlife and other subsistence foods provide meals four out of seven days per week.
-The Mayo family enjoys eating moose, caribou, brown bear, grouse, and ptarmigan meat because it is low in fat and it is traditional.
+The Mayo family enjoys eating moose, caribou, brown bear, grouse, and ptarmigan meat because it is low in fat, and it is traditional.

-Hunting is a way of life for the Mayo family.
+As stated in the previous paragraphs, hunting is a way of life for the Mayo family.
 They like to know where their meat comes from and how it was handled.
 They like to eat organic foods as much as possible and the animals they harvest are such.
 They fish, ice fish, hunt, trap, harvest berries, and cut down firewood to provide for their family.
 Their subsistence way of life has been handed down through the generations and it is ingrained in their family's lives.
-Blaine Mayo feels that it is a blessing to have been raised in Cantwell and to have had the parents and grandparents he has had.
+Blaine Mayo feels that it is a blessing to have been raised in Cantwell and to be taught subsistence traditions and customs from previous generations of family members.